OrchardCMS/OrchardDoc/Documentation/How-Orchard-works.markdown

 A content type, as we've seen, is built from content parts.
 Content parts, code-wise, are typically associated with:

 - a Record, which is a POCO representation of the part's data
-- a model class that is the actual part and that derives from ContentPart&lt;T&gt; where T is the record type
+- a model class that is the actual part and that derives from `ContentPart<T>` where T is the record type
 - a repository.
 The repository does not need to be implemented by the module author as Orchard will be able to just use a generic one.
 - handlers.
 Handlers implement IContentHandler and are a set of event handlers such as OnCreated or OnSaved.
 Basically, they hook onto the content item's lifecycle to perform a number of tasks.
 They can also participate in the actual composition of the content items from their constructors.
 There is a Filters collection on the base ContentHandler that enable the handler to add common behavior to the content type.
 For example, Orchard provides a StorageFilter that makes it very easy to declare how persistence of a content part should be handled: just do `Filters.Add(StorageFilter.For(myPartRepository));` and Orchard will take care of persisting to the database the data from myPartRepository.
-Another example of a filter is the ActivatingFilter that is in charge of doing the actual welding of parts onto a type: calling `Filters.Add(new ActivatingFilter&lt;BodyAspect&gt;(BlogPostDriver.ContentType.Name));` adds the body content part to blog posts.
+Another example of a filter is the ActivatingFilter that is in charge of doing the actual welding of parts onto a type: calling `Filters.Add(new ActivatingFilter<BodyAspect>(BlogPostDriver.ContentType.Name));` adds the body content part to blog posts.
 - drivers.
-Drivers are friendlier, more specialized handlers (and as a consequence less flexible) and are associated with a specific content part type (they derive from ContentItemDriver&lt;T&gt; where T is a content part type).
+Drivers are friendlier, more specialized handlers (and as a consequence less flexible) and are associated with a specific content part type (they derive from `ContentItemDriver<T> where T is a content part type).
 Handlers on the other hand do not have to be specific to a content part type.
 Drivers can be seen as controllers for a specific part.
 They typically build shapes to be rendered by the theme engine.

 ## Content Manager
 All contents are accessed in Orchard through the ContentManager object, which is how it becomes possible to use contents of a type you don't know in advance.